SaeedDev94/jalali-ts/README.md

 ```

 As you can see there is `16200000` ms offset (`UTC+04:30`) for a same datetime string!
-`jalali-ts` checks your system time zone and if it's not equal to `Asia/Tehran` then print a warning about it.
+`jalali-ts` checks your system time zone and if it's not equal to `Asia/Tehran` it will print a warning about it.
-If you want to disable time zone check:
+To disable time zone check:

 ```typescript
 Jalali.checkTimeZone = false;